 A doctoral research project on contemporary Swedish wind music has led to an article in the WASBE journal and brought about the North American premieres of several works by Swedish composers Rolf Martinsson, Max Käck and Ingvar Karkoff.
 Currently he is researching 19th century music of both Newport, Rhode Island and the White Mountains of New Hampshire.
 Dr. Stickney has arranged several works for band, chamber ensembles, and solo instruments based on this research, leading to performances at the Newport (RI) 4th of July celebration and the Boston Museum of Fine Arts.
 His articles have appeared in music education journals throughout the United States.

 Dr. Stickney regularly presents at music education conferences throughout the country on topics including music education, conducting, and rehearsal strategy.
-He has presented at the New York Summer Band Directors Association Conference, the NJMEA State Conference, the Massachusetts Musie Educators Association Conference and more.
+He has presented at the Iowa Music Education Association Conference, the New York Summer Band Directors Association Conference, the NJMEA State Conference, the Massachusetts Musie Educators Association Conference and more.

 For 28 seasons, Dr. Stickney worked for the Newport Music Festival in Rhode Island.
 For the last 16 of those seasons he served as the Production Manager, overseeing all aspects of staging, lighting, sound and recording.

 Dr. Stickney received his DMA in Wind Conducting from Rutgers, the State University of New Jersey, where he studied with Dr. William Berz.
 He received his MA in Tuba Performance from Montclair State University (NJ), and his BA from Gettysburg College.